-Looking backwards, the American Association for the Advancement of Science (AAAS) is now the nation’s most powerful scientific organization.
+The American Association for the Advancement of Science (AAAS) is currently the nation’s most powerful scientific organization.
 Born on September 20, 1848, the AAAS grew out of its predecessor, the American Association of Geologists and Naturalists (AAGN), which had been formed six years earlier in 1842.
 In turn, the AAGN grew out of its predecessor, the Association of American Geologists (AAG), which gathered on April 2, 1840 from the broadened residues of Benjamin Silliman’s American Geological Society (AGS), which was organized in 1819 at Yale.

-Looking forwards, the relatively new science of geology was born between 1785 and 1795 when Scotsman James Hutton gave a series of lectures in Edinburgh on his Theory of the Earth.
-The written texts of these lectures culminated in a virtually intractable book by the same name.
+Continuing back in time, the relatively new science of geology was born between 1785 and 1795 when Scotsman James Hutton gave a series of lectures in Edinburgh on his Theory of the Earth.
+The texts of his lectures were published in 1788 by the Royal Society of Edinburgh a virtually intractable book bearing the same name.
 Fortunately, this was translated into readable prose by his younger Scottish colleague, John Playfair, who wrote: Illustrations of the Huttonian Theory of the Earth (1802).
 This treatise caught, and then commanded, the attention of a third Scotsman named Charles Lyell, who improved upon, extended, and masterfully argued these new ideas in three volumes of Principles of Geology (1830-1833).
 No book had more influence on the young mind of Charles Robert Darwin, then a young student being trained in Edinburg, Scotland.
 Darwin carried Lyell’s Principles with him on board the H.M.S.
 Beagle, reading them all within before returning in 1835.
 Henceforth, Darwin considered himself to be a geologist, eventually receiving England’s highest honor in that subject –the Wollaston Medal– only eight months before publication of Origin of Species.
 That book almost completely eclipsed his previously acclaimed geological work.

 In 1840 another young man named Henry David Thoreau was also being smitten with Lyell’s ideas, incorporating them overtly in A Week on the Concord and Merrimack Rivers, and then covertly in Walden.
-Beginning in 1851, Darwin would play a key role in the development of his Journal, and then his life as a boatman exploring nature with a skiff, as did Darwin.
+Beginning in 1851, Darwin would play a key role in the development of Henry’s Journal, and the emergence of his life as a boatman naturalist.

 During the colonial years, North American science was focused largely on the physical (i.e. electricity) and medical sciences, largely in the Mid-Atlantic states, and was dominated by thinkers such as Benjamin Franklin, Benjamin Rush,Thomas Jefferson, and Joseph Priestly.
 But during the decades of the New Republic, geology was the rising science of the day for most.
 The first geological map of the United States was published by yet another Scotsman, William McClure, in 1809, only two years after the discipline organized itself in London as the “Geological Society.”
 Returning to Edinburg, McClure published his career-summing Observations on the Geology of the United States in 1817.
 Two years later, the American Geological Society organized at Yale College under the leadership of Benjamin Silliman, whose main interest was the mineralogy and petrology of local volcanic and metamorphic rocks, and their theological implications.
 To the north, Reverend Edward Hitchcock of Amherst College explored the stratigraphy and paleontology of the barn-colored Mesozoic rift valley sediments, which included many dinosaur trackways.
 To the east, Louis Agassiz brought his glacial theory to the attention of Americans when he accepted a position at Harvard in 1847 and began building is natural science program.
 The American Association for the Advancement of Science (AAAS) was born out of his efforts.